| Previous Page | Next Page | Index

 Tons (BM) : 671

-14 Jul 1793 sailed with the Channel fleet from St. Helen's.
+14 Jul 1793 departed with the Channel fleet from St. Helen's.
 On the 18th to the west of the Scilly Isles and subsequent manoeuvres.

 31 Jul 1793 briefly sighted, but was unable to close the French fleet ; returned to Torbay on 10 Aug.

-23 Aug 1793 the Channel Fleet sailed to escort the Newfoundland trade, West Indian convoys in home waters.
+23 Aug 1793 the Channel Fleet departed to escort the Newfoundland trade, West Indian convoys in home waters.

-27 Oct 1793 sailed in search of the French fleet and squadrons.
+27 Oct 1793 departed in search of the French fleet and squadrons.
 18 Nov brief skirmish with a French squadron : by mid-December the fleet had returned to Spithead.

 2 May - 1 Jun 1794 Departure of the Channel Fleet from St. Helen's, off the Isle of Wight.
 The lead up to and actions and manoeuvres with the French fleet on 29 May - 1 Jun., resulting in the capture of six sail of the line and one sunk.